fbpx

 Day 1 - Johannesburg

-Welcome to South Africa!
+Sawubona!
+Welcome to South Africa.
 Your trip begins in Johannesburg, where you’ll be met at the airport and transferred to your hotel.
-Please ensure that you organise the details of your arrival transfer well in advance.
-You'll meet the rest of your group and leader for a welcome meeting at 6pm, but if you do happen to arrive early, the day is yours to spend at leisure.
+You’ll have a welcome meeting at 6 pm tonight.
+If you arrive early, maybe introduce yourself to the area’s history at the Apartheid Museum, stroll through the Johannesburg Botanical Gardens or visit Constitution Hill.
 After your meeting, join your leader and fellow travellers for dinner at your hotel.
-South Africa enjoys a diverse food scene flavoured by its multicultural influences.
-This evening you may like to try some boerewors, a spiced South African sausage, or perhaps some springbok carpaccio.
+South Africa is known for its diverse food scene flavoured by its multicultural influences – maybe try some boerewors (spiced South African sausage), or perhaps some springbok carpaccio (thinly sliced raw meat).

 Day 2 - Kruger National Park

-Set off early for a drive to Kruger National Park, arriving just in time for lunch at an exceptionally intimate lodge, your Feature Stay accommodation for the next three evenings.
-Developed in partnership with the local Mdluli community, Mdluli Safari Lodge is in perfect harmony with its wild surroundings.
-Luxury Tent feature first-class amenities, with private en suites, indoor and outdoor showers, air-conditioning and a gorgeous swimming pool for cooling off.
-Sit back and relax in the cosy lounge of the main lodge and take in spectacular views.
-In the afternoon you'll enjoy your first open 4x4 vehicle game drive.
-Experience close encounters with wild animals in their own habitat, and if you’re lucky, you may meet lions, elephants, rhinos and leopards.
-Retire to your lodge in the evening.
+Set off early for a drive to Kruger National Park, arriving just in time for lunch at Mdluli Safari Lodge – your Feature Stay accommodation for the next two nights.
+Created in partnership with the local Mdluli community, the lodge is in perfect harmony with its wild surroundings.
+In the afternoon, you'll set off on your first open 4WD safari.
+See some of your favourite wild animals in their own habitat, including lions, elephants, rhinos and leopards!

 Day 3 - Kruger National Park